History of Tokyo: Art and entertainment

 Two notable painters of the time were Utagawa Kuniteru II and Hiroshige III.
 Many Western writers became popular.
 Maruzen, a top bookstore, sold titles in Japanese and foreign languages when it opened in Nihonbashi in 1869.
 Noh plays were revived in this time, and many Noh theaters were constructed.
 Kabuki performers wanted more respect for the artform, so it was relocated to prestigious districts.
-It was reformed, partially by the Society for Theatre Reform, and was viewed by Meiji and American president Ulysses S. Grant.
-A notable performer was Ichikawa Danjuro IX, who wanted to "sanitize" the artform.
-The government allowed women to be theater performers in 1877; they created gidayu, which was musical theater involving puppetry.
+It was reformed, partially by the Society for Theatre Reform, and was viewed by Meiji and U.S. president Ulysses S. Grant.
+A notable performer was Ichikawa Danjuro IX, who wanted to 'sanitize' the artform.
+The government allowed women to be theater performers in 1877; they created gidayu, musical theater involving puppetry.
 Authorities worried gidayu corrupted men, and banned them from viewing it in 1900.
 Shorin Hakuen and Henry James Black were notable kodanshi (narrative storytellers).
-Many clubs started in Meiji Tokyo, home to many different trades and demographics.
+Many clubs started in Meiji-era Tokyo, home to many different trades and demographics.